alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ---
 {% include toc title="Contents" icon="none" %}

 I'm assuming you already know a fair bit about neural networks and regularization, as I won't go into too much detail about their background and how they work.
-I am using **TensorFlow** as a ML framework and a couple of dependancies like `numpy`, `matplotlib` and `scikit-image`.
+I am using **TensorFlow** as a ML framework and a couple of dependencies like `numpy`, `matplotlib` and `scikit-image`.
 In case you are not familiar with TensorFlow, make sure to check out [my recent post](http://navoshta.com/facial-with-tensorflow/){:target="_blank"} about its core concepts.

 If you would like to follow along, you may as well need a machine with a CUDA-capable GPU and all dependencies installed.
 Here is a [Jupyter notebook with the final solution](https://github.com/navoshta/traffic-signs/blob/master/Traffic_Signs_Recognition.ipynb){:target="_blank"} I am describing in this tutorial, presumably if you go through all the cells you should get the same results.